 When planning your home vegetable garden, take the time to research which plants grow well together.
 You will be glad you did!

 Want to increase the yield of your garden?
 Then companion planning is the way to go!

-Companion planting is all about planning and by doing this will maximize the efficiency of your vegetable garden.
-Knowing which plant benefits another one is not as hard as you might think thanks to the internet.
+Companion planting is all about planning, and doing this will maximize the efficiency of your vegetable garden.
+Thanks to the internet, knowing which plant benefits another one is not as hard as you think.